nladuo/go-phantomjs-fetcher/README.md

 ## Example 2 - Regex used to cancel unneeded requests
 Using a heavy angularjs website to test
+Speeds will be faster when using phantomjs on a dedicated server system, my samples tests on my LINUX server where 2+ seconds less then shown.
+These are tests done on Windows 8
 ```shell
 cd $GOPATH/src/github.com/refusetofeel/go-phantomjs-fetcher
 go run ./example/regex/mock_regex_search.go